History of the Jews in France

 Between 1942 and July 1944, nearly 76,000 Jews were deported to concentration camps from France, of which only 2,500 survived.
 Drancy, outside of Paris, was the primary camp for Jews being deported to Nazi German death camps in Poland and Eastern Europe.

-Until severe pressure was brought to bear by Nazi Germany, Vichy sought in many instances to protect its native French-born Jews, especially those who had assimilated into the culture to converted to Catholicism.
+Until severe pressure was brought to bear by Nazi Germany, Vichy sought in many instances to protect its native French-born Jews, especially those who had assimilated into the culture to convert to Catholicism.

-This award is given to "non-Jews who acted according to the most noble principles of humanity by risking their lives to save Jews during the Holocaust".
+This award is given to "non-Jews who acted according to the noblest principles of humanity by risking their lives to save Jews during the Holocaust".

 Between 16 December 1946 and 22 January 1947 Leon Blum was Head of state and Head of government.
 In 1951 the population was 250,000.
 In the 1940s and 1950s Jewish refugees from Europe resettled in France.

-They were later joined by large numbers of Jews from France's North African colonies who quickly assimilated in France, their numbers increased after French decolonisation of its territories abroad in 1962 and antisemitism in these newly formed nation-states.
+They were later joined by large numbers of Jews from France's North African colonies who quickly assimilated in France, their numbers increased after the French decolonization of its territories abroad in 1962 and antisemitism in these newly formed nation-states.

 Hence, by 1968, Jews of North African origin were a majority of the Jews of France.
 The North African Jews enjoyed a successful social and economic interrogation in France while reinvigorating its Jewish life.